 Havarti is beaming with personality – a Danish delicacy in every sense.

-How Havarti is made
+How Havarti (PGI) is made

 True to its origin, the recipe for Castello Havarti cheese has remained the same since its conception, prioritizing taste and a wide range of uses.